 Given the alarming level of continued youth usage of flavored e-cigarettes, FDA reasonably concluded that "we are not aware of access restrictions that, to date, have been successful in sufficiently decreasing the ability of youth to obtain and use ENDS."
-ER-23 n.xix.
+2-ER-17 n.xix.
 It was similarly appropriate for FDA to rely on its own experience-bolstered by other real-world data-to conclude that marketing and access restrictions are inherently insufficient to adequately reduce the risk of youth initiation of these flavored products that are so appealing to the young.

-C. FDA's authority to require post-market surveillance and review of Petitioner's products is immaterial to the determination of whether those products are appropriate for the protection of the public health.
+D. FDA's authority to require post-market surveillance and review of Petitioner's products is immaterial to the determination of whether those products are appropriate for the protection of the public health.

-Petitioner asserts that the MDO was also arbitrary and capricious because FDA "failed to consider other approaches" to address youth initiation, such as by exercising its authority to require post-market reporting and review of "labeling, advertising, marketing, promotional materials, and marketing plans that were not previously submitted."
+Petitioner asserts that the MDO was also arbitrary and capricious because FDA "failed to consider other approaches" to address youth initiation, such as by exercising its authority to require post-market reporting and review of post-market "labeling, advertising, marketing, promotional materials, and marketing plans that were not previously submitted."
 Petr's Br.
-45. Petitioner also contends that FDA could use its post-market authority "to later revoke or suspend a marketing order should it determine that [Petitioner's] products are no longer appropriate for the protection of the public health."
-Id.
-Contrary to Petitioner's argument, not only does the TCA make the availability of such post-market FDA action immaterial to the statutory public health determination; reliance on post-market surveillance and action would be inadequate to protect the public health.
+50-51.
+Petitioner also contends FDA could use its post-market authority "to restrict or even prohibit the further sale of [Petitioner's] ENDS products as necessary."
+Id. at 50.
+Contrary to Petitioner's argument, not only does the TCA make the availability of such post-market FDA remedial action immaterial to the statutory public health determination; reliance on post-market surveillance and remedial action would be inadequate to protect the public health.

 Section 910 of the FFDCA requires FDA to deny a premarket application if "there is a lack of a showing that permitting such tobacco product to be marketed would be appropriate for the protection of the public health."
 21 U.S.C. § 387j(c)(2)(A) (emphasis added).
-By its plain terms, an applicant has the burden of showing that its new products are appropriate for the protection of the public health before they can be marketed.
-The fact that FDA may exercise its authority to require extensive post-market information from a successful applicant, 18 and can withdraw a marketing order or take other post-market action based on that information, cannot itself be a basis for granting a marketing order for a product that is not appropriate for the protection of the public health based on premarket information.
-Thus, as important as FDA's post-market authority is to protect the public health, the exercise of that authority is not a factor that FDA may consider in determining, in the first place, if a product is appropriate for the protection of the public health.
+By its plain terms, an applicant's new products must be appropriate for the protection of the public health before they can be marketed.
+The fact that FDA may exercise its authority to require extensive postmarket information from a successful applicant,22 and can withdraw a marketing order or take other post-market action based on that information, cannot itself be a reason to grant a marketing order for a product that is not appropriate for the protection of the public health based on premarket information.
+Thus, as important as FDA's post-market authority is to protect the public health, the exercise of that authority cannot be a factor that FDA is required to consider in determining, in the first place, if a product is appropriate for the protection of the public health.

 Moreover, the nation's experience with the public health consequences of flavored e-cigarettes demonstrates that the availability of post-market surveillance may not be sufficient to protect the public health in the absence of rigorous premarket review.
-Largely because of flavors, youth use of e-cigarettes quickly reached epidemic levels, increasing an astounding 78% in a single year (from 2017)
+Largely because of flavors, youth use of e-cigarettes quickly reached epidemic levels, increasing an astounding 78% in a single year (from 2017 to 2018) and catching FDA by surprise.23 In the words of then-Commissioner Gottlieb, "[w]hat I did not predict was that, in 2018, youth use of e-cigarettes...would become an epidemic."24 The lesson here is that by the time FDA determines that a new tobacco product has become a threat, substantial harm may already have occurred and the patterns of addiction may be difficult to reverse.
+To sufficiently protect public health, the availability of post-market surveillance is not an adequate substitute for the rigorous premarket review mandated by Section 910.

-18 See 21 C.F.R. §§ 1114.39 & 1114.41.
+22 See 21 C.F.R. §§ 1114.39 & 1114.41.